 We propose recognising world-class international standards from the US and Europe to speed up approval times to register medical technologies and vital agricultural products.

-But we need governments and political parties across Australia to come together to say: “how do we use this next 12 months to position our country for the future?
+But we need governments and political parties across Australia to come together to say, how do we use this next 12 months to position our country for the future?
 Surely the purpose of public life isn't just endless point scoring.
 It is to act in the long-term interest of the country.

-And, I want business to come together on these pretty simple propositions and mobilise:
+And I want business to come together on these pretty simple propositions and mobilise:

 - their employees

-- their shareholders
+- mobilise their shareholders

 Our collective responsibility is to bring the community with us.
-I call on the Australian business community to come together on this issue.
+I call on the business community today to come together on this issue.
 And of course, in doing so, remind Australians about our greatest virtue.

-Now don’t get me wrong, companies are absolutely entitled to run on social issues.
+Don't get me wrong, companies are absolutely entitled to run on social issues.